Mnemonic | HPLX.IUSA | |

 The median starter single-family existing home price is equivalent to 85% of median single-family existing home.
 Historically, based on the Profile of Home Buyers and Sellers, that has been the ratio of homes purchased by first-time buyers to all buyers.

-We compute certain indicators as arithmetic identities of as-reported time series.
+We construct certain indicators as arithmetic identities of as-reported time series.

 Data are revised monthly for the preceding month.
 NSA data are revised annually in December for the preceding year and the SAAR data are revised for the preceding years to incorporate new seasonal patterns.
 Major benchmark revisions are made approximately every ten years.